How do you find an internship?

 Some other things you may consider are:

 PSY4942 Instructional Experiences in Undergraduate Psychology: This internship is designed for advanced psychology majors who want to explore Teaching as part of their professional development, by becoming a Teaching Assistant.
 Additionally this experience gives students a chance to work more closely with professors in the Psychology Department.
-It is required that you have already earned an “A” in the course you are to TA for, have a minimum of 3.0 GPA, and that you register for PSY 4932 during your first semester as a Teaching Assistant.
+It is required that you have already earned an “A” in the course you are to TA for, have a minimum of 3.0 GPA, and that you register for PSY 4942 during your first semester as a Teaching Assistant.
 PSY 4942 is an online (S/U) graded 1 credit course that coincides with the work you complete with a faculty member.
 You can take the course up to 3 times.
 To become a TA- ask your professor for whose class you received an A in if you can be their TA next semester.
-If you are approved, bring a note from your professor to the Psychology Advising Center in PSY 250, and you will be issued a permission number so that you can enroll.
+If you are approved, email the Psychology Advising Center: email@example.com , and you will be issued a permission number so that you can enroll.
 TA duties will vary depending on the professor you work with.

 Experiential Learning Apply online using Handshake program: www.explearning.ucf.edu to learn about co-op and other internship opportunities related to psychology and other fields you might be interested in.